NOTE: Jeti VarioMeter is also available!

 Note that in Jetibox values are always in meter and celsius.

 The way sensor works is that it sets altitude to zero when started.
 Some users like to keep their models powered for longer periods even between flights and simce airpressure can change so does the altitude the sensor measures.
 So in v.1.2 I added a altitude reset via Jetibox.
+From version 1.3 this also reset’s max-values.

 As the screen says, press down-button to reset current altitude to zero.
 You will then see a confirmation-screen: